despicablehorror/despicablehorror/README.md

 I'm sorry if I don't sound interested in what you're talking about if I reply with something like 'Mmhm', unless what you're talking about is GENUINELY boring.

-You can call me Kris, but if you forget, you can call me Dess because it's a part of my username which I often use 【 despicable_horrror, 'des' 】
+You can call me Kris, but if you forget, you can call me Dess because it's a part of my username which I often use in a lot of places【 despicable_horrror, 'des' 】

 ❤︎